xaxxon/v8toolkit/README.md

 #### Build v8toolkit

-git clone v8toolkit:  git clone https://github.com/xaxxon/v8-class-wrapper.git
+git clone v8toolkit:  git clone https://github.com/xaxxon/v8toolkit.git

-go into the v8-class-wrapper directory (this name will be changed soon)
+go into the v8toolkit directory

 edit the Makefile so that V8_DIR=\<PATH_TO_V8_BASE_DIRECTORY> (under LINUX if compiling on Linux or in the `else` section if compiling on OS X)